nasa/fprime/docs/UsersGuide/best/development-practice.md

 9. An SDD file is generated with documentation about ports, commands, events,
    telemetry, parameters, and time of creation already filled out

-The `fprime-util new --component` uuses the builtin cookiecutter template by default, but users can substitute their own component template by using the component_cookiecutter field of the settings.ini file.
+The `fprime-util new --component` uses the builtin cookiecutter template by default, but users can substitute their own component template by using the component_cookiecutter field of the settings.ini file.
 To learn more, see [Creating and Using a Cookiecutter Template](../dev/cookiecutter.md)
 ### Component Implementation